-For more information about election summary returns, see Fact sheet 14 - Election Summary Returns.
+For more information, see Fact sheet 14 - Election summary returns.

-All election participants must keep records for 5 years.
+All third parties must keep records for 5 years.
 This is required to demonstrate compliance in relation to all electoral expenditure, disclosure, and dedicated campaign bank account requirements.
 Refer to Fact Sheet 8 for more information about record keeping requirements.

+The ECQ can issue fines for failing to lodge disclosure returns by the due date.
 The ECQ is responsible for administering and enforcing the LGEA, which includes penalties for election participants who breach their disclosure obligations.